ethers-io/documentation/source/ethers.js/source/cookbook-accounts.rst

     }
     inherits(DebugProvider, ethers.providers.BaseProvider);

-    // This should return a Promise (and may throw erros)
+    // This should return a Promise (and may throw errors)
     // method is the method name (e.g. getBalance) and params is an
     // object with normalized values passed in, depending on the method DebugProvider.prototype.perform = function(method, params) {